-Dated 26 August 2020
+Dated 30 November 2020

-EZZ LIFE SCIENCE HOLDINGS LIMITED AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001
+AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001

-As lead auditor for the audit of EZZ Life Science Holdings Limited for the year ended 30 June 2019, I declare that, to the best of my knowledge and belief, there have been:
+As lead auditor of EZZ Life Science Holdings Limited for the year ended 30 June 2020, I declare that, to the best of my knowledge and belief, there have been:

-- no contraventions of the auditor independence requirements of the Corporations Act 2001 in relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit.
+- no contraventions of the auditor independence requirements of the Corporations Act 2001 in • relation to the audit; and - no contraventions of any applicable code of professional conduct in relation to the audit. .